Government of Texas: Legislature

-The Texas Legislature is bicameral.
+The Texas Legislature is bicameral, which signifies, having two separate chambers or houses, which in this case, the purpose is to provide checks and balances within the legislature, motivate careful lawmaking, representing different interests.
 The Texas House of Representatives has 150 members, while the Texas Senate has 31.
 The Speaker of the House presides over the House, and the Lieutenant Governor presides over the Senate.
 It is a powerful arm of the Texas government not only because of its power of the purse to control and direct the activities of state government and the strong constitutional connections between it and the Lieutenant Governor, but also due to Texas's plural executive.

 The legislature convenes its regular sessions at noon on the second Tuesday in January of odd-numbered years.
 The maximum duration of a regular session is 140 days.
 The Governor is given authority under the state constitution to convene the legislature at other times during the biennium.
-Such sessions are known as called or special sessions and are reserved for legislation that the Governor deems critically important in the conduct of state affairs.
+Such sessions are called special sessions and are reserved for legislation that the Governor deems critically important in the conduct of state affairs.
 Called sessions are limited to a period of 30 days, during which the legislature is permitted to pass laws only on subjects submitted by the governor in calling for the session.
 Unlike other states, only the Governor may call the Legislature into special sessions (and may do so as often as desired); the Legislature lacks the power to call itself into special session.

 Its session laws are published in the official General and Special Laws; most, but not all, of these statutes are codified in the Revised Civil Statutes, Penal Code, and Code of Criminal Procedure (sometimes referred to as the Texas Statutes).